jdevfullstack-tutorials/what-is-github/README.md

 content are classic novels, law articles, and complex tutorials.
-Take note, even though it's pure text, Markdown can embed pictures and gifs for a wholesome experience.
+Take note, even though it's pure text, Markdown can embed pictures and gifs to serve as visual aid.

 GitHub is using Markdown for the
 README file.
 Markdown is a lightweight